dean-sequeira/dean-sequeira/README.md

 ### Hi there ✌️

-Embarking on data adventures, cherishing the modern data realm's magic of stacks, apps, and languages that bring this digital world to life.
+Embarking on data adventures, exploring the modern data realm's magic of stacks, apps, and languages that bring this digital world to life.